Scholarship policies

 Missing supporting documentation increases the risk of non-compliance with donor restrictions and/or internal policies and procedures, inappropriate awards, and the loss of future funding contributions.

-Written notification to students must include a statement that scholarship funds may replace other institutional awards and that the sum of all awards cannot exceed the financial aid cost of attendance.
+Written notifications to students must include a statement that scholarship funds may replace other institutional awards and that the total of all awards cannot exceed the financial aid cost of attendance.

 Award criteria waivers

 Departments must maintain written documentation to support waiving scholarship award criteria.
-At minimum the documentation must include (1) the written authorization of the donor for the department to waive the award criteria, (2) the department’s statement of acceptable waiver rationales and their required evidence, and (3) the approval of the appropriate scholarship committee of the specific waiver.
+At a minimum, this documentation must include: (1) written authorization of the donor for the department to waive the award criteria, (2) the department’s statement of acceptable waiver rationales and their required evidence, and (3) the approval of the appropriate scholarship committee of the specific waiver.
 Records of approved waivers must be maintained for three award years.
 Note: Compliance with University policies cannot be waived.

 Scholarship funds monitoring